What’s Behind Solar Company Bankruptcies and Closures?

 “Some orphaned solar systems have not received permission to operate (PTO) and haven’t been commissioned due to solar company closures,” explains Patrick McCabe, co-founder and president of GreenLancer.
 “This leaves homeowners in a difficult position, making loan payments on solar systems that provide no energy bill savings.”

-Why are Solar Companies Going Out of Business?
+Why are Solar Companies Going Out of Business in 2025?

 Solar Labor Shortages